nnsW3/ShellAgent/README.md

 The installation package includes the ShellAgent framework engine, commonly used widgets and models.

 After downloading, extract it locally to complete the installation.
-No need to handle environment issues.
+No need to handle environmental issues.

 ### 3. Run ShellAgent